-6. She wants every year to be a year of change.

 “When I think about the consumer, I default to a stereotype for better or worse and think about a married man, probably in his 30s, with two kids, a mortgage and a wife who may also be a smoker.”
-And the best way to convince that consumer, she believes, is to tell him the simple truth – not that smoke-free products are good for them, but that they represent a better choice than continuing to smoking cigarettes.
+And the best way to convince that consumer, she believes, is to tell him the simple truth – not that smoke-free products are good for them, but that they represent a better choice than continuing to smoke cigarettes.
 “If people get the evil eye when they light up a cigarette, but get a smile when they tell people how they have switched from cigarettes to non-combustible products, then we’ll know that we have changed the culture. changing culture, ultimately, should be our benchmark for success."

-## Later version